KushalRoyChowdhury/ChatBuddy/README.md

 ChatBuddy uses dual-model architecture.

 The AI can manage its own memory based on your conversation.
-The App listens for specific tool call within its responses.
+The Helper Model scans for memory operation based on command/context.

 **Helper**:
 ```json